Azande Kingdom

-The Zande, also known as the Azande Kingdom is a kingdom predominantly dominated by the Zande people or tribe.
+The Zande, also known as the Azande Kingdom, is a kingdom predominantly dominated by the Zande people or tribe.
 It is located in the area of Western Equatoria State of South Sudan.
 Its royal seat or capital is based in Yambio which is also the state capital of Western Equatoria State.

 History

 Reliable sources cite that the Azande Kingdom was founded approximately 300 years ago.

-Its not clear who was the first king of the Azande Kingdom but one of the prominent rulers of the kingdom was King Gbudwe who ruled the kingdom from 1870 to 1905.
+It's not clear who the first king of the Azande Kingdom was, but one of the prominent rulers of the kingdom was King Gbudwe who ruled the kingdom from 1870 to 1905.
 King Gbudwe was killed during the British patrol led by Major Boulnois in February 1905 after resisting the British administration at the time.

 The current king of the Azande Kingdom is Atoroba Peni Rikito who was crowned on 9 February 2022 and is the great-grandson of Gbudwe.

 Administration

 As with many African kingdoms, the Azande Kingdom is political and religious in nature.
 The ruler of the kingdom is responsible for social command and security of the kingdom.
 The kingdom is divided into provincial states and the king rules over the central province and appoints governors, with one of his eldest sons being the most important of them, to rule over the surrounding provinces of his kingdom.